1

 There are two stakeholder-driven reports, unanimously approved by the ECLC, which detail the vision for early childhood in Colorado.

-Click here to read the Department of Early Childhood Transition Plan, or the Executive Summary available in English, Spanish and Arabic.
+Read the Department of Early Childhood Transition Plan, or the Executive Summary.

 CDEC Vision